cohenadair/VEGANbot/README.md

 ## Running Test Suites
 1. Make sure you have `mocha` installed globally
-2. In Terminal, navigate to the parent directory of the test files you want to run (i.e. `Train-2.0/VEGANbot/`)
+2. In Terminal, navigate to the `Train-2.0/` directory
 3. Run `mocha`
-> Note that by default, Mocha runs all `.js` files in the `test/` directory of the current directory, if one exists.
+	> Note that by default, Mocha runs all `.js` files in the `test/` directory

+4. To run a single test file, run `mocha <file-name.js>`

 ## License